wootfish/eli.sohl.com/drafts/obsidian.md

 magic numbers and letting the machine take care of the details.
 It's not a new idea, but it is a good idea.

-A couple months later, I came up with a great use case for Basalt, but was disappointed to realize that the library had never been released.
+A few months later, I came up with a great use case for Basalt, but was disappointed to realize that the library had never been released.
 I'm not sure if it's still being developed - the author seems pretty busy - but the idea was good enough that I thought, _hey, why not try and build this myself_?